sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 ## Inline styles are one thing at a time

 Because they're usually small, have functional names, and live in the HTML, utility classes *feel* similar to inline styles to many of those who encounter them for the first time.
-But contrary to popular belief, **utility classes aren't always single-property classes.**
+But contrary to popular belief, **utilities aren't always single-property classes.**

-Back when the only way to build grids was using floated blocks, the [clearfix hack](https://css-tricks.com/snippets/css/clear-fix/) became one of the first widely used utility classes on the Internet.
-The `.clearfix` class has no semantics.
-It's a purely presentational utility, meant to be reused anywhere you need.
+Back when the only way to build grids was using floated blocks, the [clearfix trick](https://css-tricks.com/snippets/css/clear-fix/) became one of the first widely used utility classes on the Internet.
+The `.clearfix` class has no semantics, it's a purely presentational utility.
 Yet, despite being atomic, it requires several declarations to be useful.

 {% highlight css %}
 .clearfix:after {